kyle782/Eventile/GitHubPages/PROJECTPLAN.md

   Events will be sorted by categories depending on the categorization in the given API.

 **_Sorting Events (by location, price, ect.)_** <br>
   Users can sort their displayed list of events depending on a specific criteria or filter that they choose.
+This can be done on any page

 **_See People Going to Event_** <br>